 If you’re not familiar, Candy Bingo is where you bring a candy bar to participate – the number of candy bars you contribute dictates how many bingo boards you get – and the prizes for winning are, you guessed it, the candy bars.

-We had a great time with all the amenities but we didn’t even do everything there was to do!
+We had a great time enjoying all the amenities, but we didn’t even do everything there was to do!
 See below for the full list.